 Some companies prefer to separate the roles in terms of supply and demand.
 In this case, the CIO’s role would be to tell the CTO what the business needs to increase profits, both on the IT and the development side.
 The CTO would be in charge of sourcing the right technology and partner services to meet that demand.

 Other businesses combine both features in a hybrid role.
 For example, companies that don’t create tech products may not have much of a need for a dedicated CTO.
 They might instead hand any responsibilities for sourcing profit-generating tools and technologies to the CIO.

-Another option is to create a new executive role which acts as the catalyst for real change.
-For example, you could appoint a Chief Digital Officer (CDO) into which the CIO and, if you have one, CTO would report.
+Another option is to create a new executive role that acts as the catalyst for real change.
+For example, you could appoint a Chief Digital Officer (CDO) into which the CIO and CTO would report if you have one.
 This can help to shake up the status quo and could be a temporary or permanent measure.

 Bringing the CIO and CTO together